 Workers are struggling to deal with the coronavirus citing a lack of resources, including lack of diagnostic tests, personal protective equipment, manpower and hospital beds.
 Nurses and doctors in the protest chanted, “The Hong Kong government is useless.
 Only we can save Hong Kong.”

 On Tuesday, medical workers presented a petition demanding the government close the border and provide sufficient protective equipment for hospital teams.
 In response, the government proposed mandatory quarantine measures on travellers arriving from mainland China, but this was dismissed and workers continued the strike to Thursday.

 Burmese textile workers protest over mass sackings

-Over 15,000 workers from 80 workplace unions marched in Yangon, largest city in Burma (Myanmar), on February 2 to protest the Arbitration Council’s decision to not fully reinstate of 260 workers sacked for striking at the Thong Thai Textile factory.
+Over 15,000 workers from 80 workplace unions marched in Yangon, largest city in Burma (Myanmar), on February 2 to protest the Arbitration Council’s decision to not fully reinstate 260 workers sacked for striking at the Thong Thai Textile factory.
 The sackings occurred after workers walked out on October 25 over 23 demands, including better wages, full-time jobs for temporary workers, and an end to excessive overtime.